Sugar Blues de William Dufty, published in 1975, and with over 1,600,000 copies sold it has become a classic.

 If sugar is consumed every day, an excessively acidic condition is continuously produced in the body, and more and more minerals from the depths of the body are needed to try to rectify the imbalance.

-the bones and teeth, that caries, decalcifications and eventually a general weakness begin to occur.
+Finally, in order to protect the blood, the body extracts so much calcium from the bones and teeth, that caries, decalcifications and eventually a general weakness begin to occur.
 In the long run, excess sugar affects every organ in the body”

 The maximum free sugar recommendation of the World Health Organization (WHO) advises that you do not exceed 25 grams of free sugar per day, consuming a single can of soda we are already ingesting between 35 and 45 grams of sugar.